New Zealand's Ardern to leave office, sets October election

 Donald Trump says he never read book accusing him of rape

-Former U.S. president Donald Trump said he has never read any part of a book in which the columnist E. Jean Carroll accused him of raping her in a department store dressing room.
+Former U.S. president Donald Trump said he has never read any part of a book in which the columnist E. Jean Carroll accused him of raping her in a department store dressing room in the mid-1990s, according to court records unsealed Wednesday.

 Politics